hmckinn4/CSC_ECE_517_Spring2024_Program_2/README.md

     - Only events which are not sold out are visible.
     - Filter events by category, date, and price (~ price range).
     - Search events by Event Name.

 - [ ] Book an event ticket.
+  (Corresponds to event and the notion of the last check)

 - [ ] Check their own event booking history, displaying at least the Event Name and Date.
+   Booked events button
+   If event booked by attendee display Event name and date

 - [ ] Write reviews for events they attended, limited to Concerts, Sports, and Arts & Theatre categories.
 Reviews can be posted only after the event ends.
+  (Should say, New review -> Choose event (backend should limit to events attended, else display "No events attended to review")

 - [ ] Edit their own reviews.
 - [ ] List reviews written by a specific user (with the Email of the user).
+   Show all reviews (index)
+   Select this review (display email of user)

 - [ ] List reviews written for a specific event (with Event Name).
+   See reviews for (dropdown of all events)

 - [ ] Cancel a ticket, which implies that the event's available seats will be updated accordingly.
+  (important, in tandem with issues above.)

 (Attendees have the privilege to manage their own data and interact with event listings and reviews within specified boundaries to ensure a user-friendly and efficient experience within the WolfEvents Event Management System.)